docker/docs/desktop/wasm/index.md

 > **Beta**
 >
-> The Docker+Wasm feature is currently in
+> The Wasm feature is currently in [Beta](../../release-lifecycle.md/#beta).
-> [Beta](../../release-lifecycle.md/#beta).
-We recommend that you do not use
+> We recommend that you do not use this feature in production environments as
-> this feature in production environments as this feature may change or be
-> removed from future releases.
+> this feature may change or be removed from future releases.

-## Turn on the Docker+Wasm integration

-The Docker+Wasm integration requires the
+## Enable Wasm workloads

-[containerd image store](../containerd/index.md) feature.
+Wasm workloads require the [containerd image store](../containerd/index.md) feature to be enabled.
 If you’re not already using the containerd image store, then pre-existing images and containers will be inaccessible.

 1. Open the Docker Desktop **Settings**.
 2. Go to the **Features in development** tab.